 Make a claim at Housing Benefit and Council Tax Reduction Scheme claim

-The full Council Tax Reduction Scheme regulations is outlined in more detail in the following document; Council Tax Reduction Scheme 2018 to 2019 (PDF, 1MB).
+The full Council Tax Reduction Scheme regulations are outlined in more detail in the following document; Council Tax Reduction Scheme 2018 to 2019 (PDF, 1MB).

 If you think the decision about your Council Tax Reduction entitlement is wrong

-You can make an appeal direct to the Council if you are not satisfied with the decision we have made and it affects your entitlement or the amount you have been awarded.
-The appeal must be made in writing to: PO Box 713, Erith, Kent DA8 1UN.
+You can make an appeal directly to the Council if you are not satisfied with the decision we have made and it affects your entitlement or the amount you have been awarded.
+The appeal must be made in writing to PO Box 713, Erith, Kent DA8 1UN.